ahrsey/dotfiles/README.md

-# Personal dotfiles
+# My dotfiles

-Dotfiles managed via stow, and used in my install and update scripts.
+Using stow and my installation script, which needs a rewrite

 # TODO